m-medeiros/inheritance/README.md

-# inheritance
+## About

-Java exercise about inheritance.
+• This is an Java exercise about inheritance.